-Standard & Poor's Ratings Services has assigned preliminary credit ratings to the €3,545.5 million floating-rate notes to be issued by Fondo de Titulización de Activos Santander Empresas 3 (Santander Empresas 3), an SPE.
+Standard & Poor's Ratings Services has assigned preliminary credit ratings to the floatingrate notes to be issued by Fondo de Titulización de Activos Santander Empresas 2 (Santander Empresas 2), an SPE.

 The originator is Banco Santander Central Hispano, S.A.
-(SCH), the largest Spanish banking group, and, by market capitalization, one of the largest banks in the Eurozone.
+(SCH; AA-/Positive/A-1+), the largest Spanish banking group, and, by market capitalization, one of the largest banks in the Eurozone.

-At closing, SCH will sell to Santander Empresas 3 a ≤ 3.5 billion closed portfolio of secured and unsecured loans granted to Spanish SMEs.
-To fund this purchase, Santander de Titulización, S.G.F.T., S.A., the trustee, will issue seven classes of floating-rate, quarterly paying notes on behalf of Santander Empresas 3.
-The class F notes will be issued to fund the reserve fund.
+At closing, SCH will sell to Santander Empresas 2 a €2.9 billion closed portfolio of secured and unsecured loans granted to Spanish SMEs.
+To fund this purchase, Santander de Titulización, S.G.F.T., S.A., the trustee, will issue five classes of floating-rate, quarterly paying notes on the issuer's behalf.
+Another class of notes (class F) will be issued to fund the reserve fund.

-The ratings on the notes reflect the subordination of the respective classes of notes below them, the reserve fund, the presence of the interest rate swap (which provides the weighted-average coupon on the notes and an excess spread of 65 bps), comfort provided by various other contracts, the rating on SCH (AA/Stable/A-1+), and the downgrade language.
+The ratings on the notes reflect the subordination of the respective classes of notes below them, the reserve fund, the presence of the interest rate swap (which provides the weighted-average coupon of the notes and an excess spread of 65 bps), comfort provided by various other contracts, the rating on SCH, and the downgrade language.